robusta-dev/robusta/docs/index.rst

 Welcome to Robusta
 ================================

-Robusta is an open source platform for Kubernetes troubleshooting.
-It sits on top of your monitoring stack (Prometheus, Elasticsearch, etc.) and tells you why alerts occurred and how to fix them.
+Robusta is a popular platform for Kubernetes monitoring and observability.
+It monitors what matters and shows you *why* alerts fired, what happened at the same time, and how to get things back to normal fast.

-Robusta has three main parts, all open source:

-1. An automations engine for Kubernetes
-2. Builtin automations to enrich and fix common alerts
-3. Manual troubleshooting tools for everything else

-There are additional *optional* components:

-4. `An all-in-one bundle with Robusta, the Prometheus Operator, and default Kubernetes alerts <https://home.robusta.dev/prometheus-based-monitoring/?from=docs>`_ [#f1]_
-5. `A web UI to see all alerts, changes, and events in your cluster. <http://home.robusta.dev/ui?from=docs>`_ [#f2]_
+Robusta pulls together data from Prometheus, the Kubernetes API Server, and more.
+(See `comparison with bare-bones Prometheus <https://home.robusta.dev/prometheus-based-monitoring/?from=docs>`_.)

+Some data Robusta gathers is trivial - for example, pod logs.
+Other data is complex - for example, `Java heap dumps <https://home.robusta.dev/java>`_.
+In all cases, Robusta makes data *accessible* by showing it to the right people, exactly when they need it, in the most convenient place possible.
+(Slack, MS Teams, etc.)

+Robusta is `open source <https://github.com/robusta-dev/robusta>`_.

 Example Use Cases
 ~~~~~~~~~~~~~~~~~~